 The test method to define the correct frequency is to use Manual Measure to measure a 50% brightness patch, and note any variation read-to-read.
 The correct frequency value will produce the minimum variation.

-Probe Matching is used to match the CR-100 Tristimulus to a Spectroradiometer, increasing the profile accuracy.
+Probe Matching is used to match a Tristimulus to a Spectroradiometer, increasing the profile accuracy.

 Probe Offset enables a user to manually enter offset values for different probes/display combinations.